 The box you receive after you’ve ordered contains the tap itself (obviously), two flexi tails, a fixing kit, an instruction manual, an easyfit base, hex keys and grub screws.
 This kitchen tap comes with a 5-year manufacturer’s warranty.

-Click here to buy the Bristan Easyfit Kitchen Sink Mixer Tap.
+Click here to buy the Bristan Easyfit Kitchen Sink Mixer Tap, or shop deals on eBay.

 Another budget-priced kitchen tap from Heable.
 This model has a traditional spin to it, thanks in part to the retro-inspired handles for swapping between hot and cold water.
 The tap head rotates a full 360 degrees, making it suitable for shooting water into a two-basin setup.